pyladieshamburg/python-essentials-series/functions_lists/README.md

-# Part I: A First Start Writing Function
+# Part I: A First Start Writing Functions

 * [What are Functions?](https://www.w3schools.com/python/python_functions.asp)
 *  [What is a main() Function](https://realpython.com/python-main-function/)